chronicc/ansible-old/README.md

 ## Test Environment

-This repository comes with an integrated test environment providing the necessary means for testing ansible against various distributions.
+This repository comes with an integrated test environment providing the necessary means for testing Ansible against various distributions.

 For testing purposes, always use the `test.yml` inventory.